mramshaw/GCP-Slackbot/README.md

 	https://www.lynda.com/Node-js-tutorials/Building-Slack-Bot-Node-js-Microservices/509406-2.html

 This tutorial is worth viewing for some great insight into how to structure the code in a __Node.js__ project.
-The service discovery parts are very interesting.